Top Top Top

 Disruption can be deceptive

-This approach represents a significant advancement in neural network design, particularly for processing extremely long sequences.
-By separating memory functions into both immediate and long-term components, scalability beyond millions of tokens becomes feasible.
+Titans' innovative design represents a significant step forward for neural network architecture, especially in handling exceptionally long sequences.
+By clearly delineating short-term attention and long-term memory functions, it becomes feasible to scale efficiently beyond millions of tokens.
 Expect to see a much larger generation of models applying techniques similar to this before long.